MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 * Add information about external references to simplify communication about the project.
 * Overwrite the standard financial terms of the project.

+## Invoice one customer for multiple project tasks

+You can simplify your invoicing process by sending one invoice to a customer for multiple projects.
+Add project planning lines from multiple projects to a sales invoice in one go.
+This process is similar to creating a sales invoice from a project planning line and entering a value in the **Append to Sales Invoice No.** field.

+Here's an overview of the process.

+1. Create a new sales invoice, and fill in the **Sell-to Customer No.** field.
+If needed, also fill in the **Bill-to Customer No.** and **Currency Code** fields.
+2. On the **Lines** FastTab, choose the **Get Project Planning Lines** action.
+The **Get Project Planning Lines** page shows billable project planning lines from projects for the sell-to customer, bill-to customer, and invoicing currency where the quantity to invoice is more than zero.
+3. Choose the lines you want to add to the invoice, and then choose **OK**.

+Repeat these steps if you want to add another set of project planning lines.
+You can also delete the invoice or its lines and start over.

+> [!NOTE]
+> There are a couple of limitations:
+>
+> * The **Get Project Planning Lines** action isn't available on sales orders or sales quotes.
+> * You can't filter on the **Ship-to Code** or **Contact No.** fields.

 ## To create a project card

 You create a project card and then create project task lines and project planning lines for it.